deonna/news-search/README.md

 * [ ] Added bookmarking and ability to view bookmarked articles
 * [ ] Added ability to persist bookmarks when app is opened again
 * [ ] Used BuildConfig to store API key
-* [ ] Used Snackbar to provide user feedback
+* [ ] Used Snackbar to provide user feedback upon loading
 * [ ] Better request handling: prevented the state in which a request is made with both a query and a news desk value (the Article Search API returns nothing if both are added to the request)
 * [ ] Added top news for the day upon load
 * [ ] Added NavigationDrawer to hold various news options
 * [ ] Added RequestInterceptor to automatically add API key to every request
-* [ ] Added GSON for every part of the Article Search API (Article class is a wrapper for the relevant information, but each part of the API has a corresponding Retrofit class)
+* [x] Added GSON for every part of the Article Search API (Article class is a wrapper for the relevant information, but each part of the API has a corresponding Retrofit class)
 * [ ] Added custom fonts to assets/ for better UI
+* [ ] Used Butterknife for view binding

 ## Video Walkthrough